Ichimaru

 Ichimaru (市丸), born Matsue Goto (後藤 まつゑ, Gotō Matsue), was a popular Japanese recording artist and geisha.
 Her rivalry with another popular geisha singer, Katsutaro Kouta, created the "Katsu-Ichi Era" in Japanese music history.

 Early life

 Ichimaru grew up in Japan with eleven siblings under harsh conditions.
 She left her family at the age of fourteen or fifteen to work at a geisha house.
-She spent much of her early years working at a hot springs spa in Asama, located in the Nagano Prefecture as an oshaku waitress.
-One time she was asked to sing by one of her customers, she was terribly embarrassed at her inability to sing and vowed to improve her skills.

-At the age of nineteen she moved to Tokyo and joined the Ichimatsuya Okiya, and took on her new name, Asakusa Ichimaru.
+She spent much of her early years working at a hot springs spa in Asama, located in the Nagano Prefecture as an ordinary geisha.
+One time she was asked to sing by one of her customers, she was terribly embarrassed at her inability to sing and vowed to improve her skills.At the age of nineteen she moved to Tokyo and joined the Ichimatsuya Okiya, continue to be a geisha and took on her new name, Asakusa Ichimaru.

 Recording career

 In an effort to improve her singing skills when she moved to Tokyo, Ichimaru undertook shamisen and singing lessons from Enchiga Kiyomoto, who was a famous female shamisen artist.
 She made great progress but still felt she could get better.
 Ichimaru then undertook training with the Grand Head Master Enjudaiyu Kiyomoto V's son, Eijudaiyu.